 Tests to measure your breathing during sleep

-- feeling tired or sleepy in the day
+- feeling tired in the day

 - abnormal oxygen levels

 - high carbon dioxide levels

 - sometimes a loved one may have seen you hold your breath during sleep.

 If you have these symptoms, you may need one or more of these sleep tests.
 Your doctor may request:

 - a respiratory sleep test or limited respiratory sleep study (LSS)